Some characterizations for Markov processes at first passage: First passage time characterizations of processes

 All of the above certainly begs the following

 \begin{question} Assume \eqref{eq:positive-chances}.
-Could it be that, in general, the law of $X$ (resp. of $X^{T_{\inf I}^-}$) is determined by the laws of the first-passage times downwards when $\inf I\notin I$ (resp. $\inf I\in I$)?
-Or rather, when is it true? \end{question} Given the content of Proposition~\ref{proposition:characterization-one}, restricting to $\inf I\notin I$, we are basically asking whether knowing a certain class of local martingales related to the first passage downwards problem is enough to know the law of the process.
-Turning a blind eye on the stopping (technically non-trivial, for sure), one is inspecting whether the $\Phi_q$, $q\in [0,\infty)$, are a law determining class.
-It is not clear to the author how to proceed from this (the proofs of the theorems above do not appear to help, because they are very much focused on establishing a property specific to the class in question: stationary independent increments, self-similarity, branching property; using the specific explicit forms of the $\Phi_q$, $q\in [0,\infty)$), nor does he have a counterexample for that matter, and this is left completely open.
-As a concluding point, let us emphasize however that even a general affirmative answer to Question~\ref{question} would not make Theorems~\ref{theorem:levy-character} through to~\ref{theorem:csbp-2} mere examples thereof: in these theorems certain \emph{forms} of the $\Phi_q$ for $q$ in a neighborhood of infinity, not their \emph{precise values} (up to a multiplicative constant at fixed $q$) are shown to be already sufficient to infer that the process belongs to one or another class.
+Could it be that, in general, the law of $X$ (resp. of $X^{T_{\inf I}^-}$) is determined by the laws of the first-passage times downwards when $\inf I\notin I$ (resp. $\inf I\in I$)? \end{question} Given the content of Proposition~\ref{proposition:characterization-one}, restricting to $\inf I\notin I$ and $X$ having no negative jumps a.s., we are basically asking whether knowing a certain class of local martingales related to the first passage downwards problem is enough to know the law of the process.
+Alas, the proofs above do not appear to help immediately towards a positive resolution of the problem, because they are very much focused on establishing a property specific to the class in question: stationary independent increments, self-similarity, branching property, deterministic drifting with killing; using the specific explicit forms of the $\Phi_q$, $q\in [0,\infty)$.
+On the other hand, the author cannot provide any counterexample either, so the matter is left completely open.

+As a concluding point, let us emphasize however that even a general affirmative answer to Question~\ref{question} would not make Theorems~\ref{theorem:levy-character},~\ref{theorem:self-similar} and~\ref{theorem:csbp}-\ref{theorem:csbp-2} mere examples thereof: in these theorems certain \emph{forms} of the $\Phi_q$ for $q$ in a neighborhood of infinity, not their \emph{precise nature} (up to a multiplicative constant at fixed $q$) are shown to be already sufficient to infer that the process belongs to one or another class.